 By following these tips, you can make the most of your pilgrimage to Ramanathaswamy Temple and immerse yourself in its spiritual significance.

-The Velankanni Church also known as the Basilica of Our Lady of Good Health is located in the town of Velankanni.
-Velankanni Church, situated around the Coromandel Coast around 12 kilometres south of Nagapattinam, is considered one of the most prominent Christian pilgrimage centres in India.
+The Velankanni Church, popularly known as the Basilica of Our Lady of Good Health, is located in the coastal town of Velankanni.
+Situated along the Coromandel Coast, about 12 kilometres south of Nagapattinam, this sacred shrine stands as one of the most important Christian pilgrimage centres in India.

 More about Velankanni Church